MicrosoftDocs/PowerShell-Docs/reference/7.3/Microsoft.PowerShell.Core/About/about_Language_Modes.md

 that's used to create the session.
 All sessions that use a particular session configuration have the language mode of the session configuration.

 All PowerShell sessions have a language mode.
-Remote sessions are created using the session configurations on the remote computer.
+Sessions are created using the session configurations on the target computer.
 The language mode set in the session configuration determines the language mode of the session.
 To specify the session configuration of a PSSession, use the **ConfigurationName** parameter of cmdlets that create a session.